One of Their Own

 They are identified in verse 12 where Paul tells us about one of THEM, their calling, and what they say.
 “One of themselves, even a prophet of their own, said, The Cretians are alway liars, evil beasts, slow bellies.”
 [Titus 1:12]

-Thus, the identifying mark of the above-listed works and fruits of these false teachers is that they are a prophet that says “The Cretians are alway liars…” [Bro Stair, April 2018 – “The Cretians are All Liars”]
+Thus, the identifying mark of the above-listed works and fruits of these false teachers is that they are a prophet that says “The Cretians are alway liars…” [Bro Stair, April 2018 – “The Cretians are all liars”]

 On a side note: Paul is here identifying prophets in with false teachers.

-The prophet that says this is of those whose mouths must be stopped says Paul.
+The prophet that says this is he of whose mouth must be stopped says Paul.
 Why?
 Because this prophet is speaking against the Cretians and the church of Crete to which Paul has appointed Titus to oversee.
 Therefore Titus should by sound doctrine exhort and convince these gainsayers and their gainsaying prophet, who is an unruly vain talker who deceives [Titus 1:10], to not speak evil of people and to shut his mouth.

 The truth is after godliness not in much fair speeches [Titus 1:1]